ciscolabs2006/DeKUT-Networking-Academy/README.md

 - <b>Foundation for Advanced Certifications</b>: CCNA serves as a prerequisite for advanced Cisco certifications, enabling you to specialize in areas like cybersecurity, cloud networking, and more.

 ## Entry Requirements
-- For DeKUT Students: All registered DeKUT students enrolled in any diploma or undergraduate course are eligible to enroll.
+- For DeKUT Students: All registered DeKUT students enrolled in any diploma or undergraduate course are eligible to enrol.
 - For Non-DeKUT Students: Must have completed KCSE or equivalent educational qualification.

 ## Mode of Learning